hynek/svcs/docs/why.md

 But it's the correct term, so we're using it to avoid making things even more confusing.

 If you want the full scoop, we have an extensive glossary that explains what we mean by {term}`service` in the context of *svcs*.
-But for now, you can think of it as a **configurable dependency** that your application needs to do things like accessing databases or web APIs and you'll be able to follow along just fine.
+But for now, you can think of it as a **configurable dependency** that your application needs to do things like accessing databases or web APIs, and you'll be able to follow along just fine.

 Service location is **not** related to {term}`service discovery`.
 :::